pnp/List-Formatting/column-samples/generic-bingmaps-format/README.md

 # Bing Maps format

 ## Summary
-This sample demonstrates how to column `Location` and use `filepreview` to display Bing Map in column.
+This sample demonstrates how to column `Location` and display Bing Map in column.

 ![Bing Maps format](./assets/generic-BingMaps-format.gif)